Required Boat Equipment in Canada

 - Radar reflector [not required under most day and near-shore use]

-- Class 5BC fire extinguisher if vessel equipped with
+- Class 5BC fire extinguisher if vessel equipped with a motor

 - Class 5BC fire extinguisher if fuel-burning stove, fridge, or heater